mariusz-schimke/GiGraph/README.md

 ## Syntax preferences

 Syntax preferences, on the other hand, may be modified using the **DotSyntaxOptions** class.
-You may, for example, force statement delimiters (*;*) at the end of lines, or require identifiers to be quoted, even when it is not required.
+You can, for example, force statement delimiters (*;*) at the end of lines or require identifiers to be quoted, even when it is not required.

 ```c#
 ...